 Nami appeared in the first few episodes working independently before her proper introduction during the Buggy arc.

 Kaworu Nagisa, who only appears in episode 24 of the Neon Genesis Evangelion TV series, is seen in the first movie of the new Rebuild of Evangelion tetralogy.
 This may have something to do with him being an Ensemble Dark Horse, though.
 He also shows up quite a bit earlier in the manga adaptation, and in pretty much every Alternate Continuity.
-Notably, however, he's much more clearly a villain in the manga.
+Notably, however, he's much more morally ambiguous in the manga.

 Every major character appears in the first episode of the 2006 version of Kanon, save for Amano Mishio.
 Yes, Makoto is there.
 For those who kept trying to spot the Makoto Sawatari we know, it's not her that we see in the pilot episode, but rather, her fox form, the fox that Nayuki approaches on the hill is what we see.

 In the first episode of Eyeshield 21, as Sena wonders what club to join, you can see Monta in the background, presumably stumping for the baseball team.
 Another early episode features Suzuna Taki, who's trying to track down her brother Natsuhiko; she shows up again during the Death March arc, which is where she first appeared in the manga.